 From the intersection of Routes 28 and 30 in Indian Lake follow Route 30 toward Lake Pleasant.
 Continue for just under 0.5 miles to Big Brook Road.
 Follow that for 7.8 miles to King's Flow Parking Area.
 This is the trailhead for Chimney Mountain, Johns Pond, and Puffer Pond.

-Please note: This is an informal pay-to-use parking lot — pay the $2 fee at the small kiosk to access the Puffer Pond loop.
+King's Flow Trailhead is an informal pay-to-use parking lot — pay the $2 fee at the small kiosk to access the Puffer Pond loop.
 Also note that King's Flow is bordered by privately owned cabins, so there is no public paddling access to the waterbody.

 From the trailhead heading in a clockwise direction, you will start a very interesting hike through an attractive forest.
 The terrain starts out flat, crosses a sizable brook, and follows along the shore of a wetland area.
 Take time here to look around for signs of wildlife and possibly do a bit of birding.
 Not long after the wetland the trail begins to climb moderately to an intersection with the John Pond Trail that comes in on your left.
 Continue straight and climb to a high saddle on the shoulder of Bullhead Mountain.